 We had, as well as the regular features, article contributions from individuals like Darrell S, Marcia Carr, Ginger Tony, Barry King and several more.
 The Soul Survivor Magazine was and still is, to advertisers a one-stop shop being amongst the regular features of interviews, record reviews, and other major advertising from the big corporate and the smaller independent organisations.
 In 2013 I curated the idea to compile the music, draw the artwork and write the sleeve notes for the Expansions CD The Sound Of Universal Love album, in conjunction with Ralph Tee.
 It’s not all been plain sailing with the intervention of social media and other competitive options becoming available to the huge increase of events and promoters now targeting the mature soul audience.
 However I believe because of all the sacrificial hard work that was put in and with a touch of good fortune, it’s why we are here to celebrate 10 years, a milestone in a digital technology driven world, doing a printed bi monthly magazine.
 A favourite Airto song of mine that I used to dance to from 1977 says it all.. ”The Road Is Hard But We’re Gonna Make It”.

 In the main from the start it was always just the “Two Of Us” like Grover Washington running this soul surviving ship.
 There have been some very difficult times and we’ve experienced some casualties along the way, with one major loss of Anna Marshall, who after an agonising decision left in June 2015 after 9 years of blood sweat & plenty of tears.
-I now had to get with the 2016 program and take on many of Anna’s varied skills that included, production, graphics, and idea strategies in keeping the magazine fresh.
+I now had embrace the university challenge of being responsible dealing with what Anna’s varied skills had provided, that included, production, graphics, and idea strategies in keeping the magazine fresh.
 This is certainly a challenge and being one I now embrace with excitement, enthusiasm and passion.
 So in short huge thanks to Anna Marshall who had the joint vision to start this venture, which was more of my playground having been a Dj for 20 years, than to Anna’s who previously enjoyed life as a clubber, at the point when we formulated the joint idea.
-Fast forward like an old TDK C90 tape, the Soul Survivors Magazine celebrates 10 years in July 2016 with some Gok Wan makeovers to our new interactive website, new logo and the return of the Soul Survivor Awards, so watch this space for updates of “What’s Going On” like Marvin with the “info provider for the soul survivor”.
+Fast forward like an old TDK C90 tape, the Soul Survivors Magazine celebrates 11 years in July 2017 with some Gok Wan makeovers to our new interactive website, new logo and the return of the Soul Survivor Awards, so watch this space for updates of “What’s Going On” like Marvin with the “info provider for the soul survivor”.